heygrady/react-redux-notes/redux-sagas-todos.md

 import reducers from './reducers'

-// we also need to import our sagas import rootSaga, { sagaMiddleware } from './sagas'
+// we also need to import our sagas
+// (we'll create the sagas.js file below) import rootSaga, { sagaMiddleware } from './sagas'

 // this is the createStore function export default (initialState = {}, history) => {
-  // we add our sagaMiddleware last, but order might not matter let middleware = applyMiddleware(thunk, routerMiddleware(history), sagaMiddleware)
+  // we add our sagaMiddleware where we apply all of our other middleware let middleware = applyMiddleware(thunk, routerMiddleware(history), sagaMiddleware)

   // ...

-  // we need to run our saga! don't forget! sagaMiddleware.run(rootSaga)
+  // we need to run our sagas! don't forget! sagaMiddleware.run(rootSaga)

   return store
 }
 ```

-#### Don't run an empty root saga
+##### Tip: Don't run an empty root saga
 If you are not running any sagas app-wide then you can shorten the code above to simply apply the middleware.
 You might do this if your `src/store/sagas.js` file (see below) returns an empty root saga.

 ##### `src/store/createStore.js` (without app-wide sagas)